tomekwi/uni-tolltake/README.md

+#NO REACT_MODULES included
+USE :
+npm install
+first, then:
+npm run dev
+to start Vite.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.